Enzymes contained in the head of the sperm that allow the sperm to penetrate through the zona pellucida of the egg

 The generation of embryos outside the body by mixing eggs and sperm in tubes or dishes containing defined culture media.
 In the treatment of human infertility, IVF defines a multi-step process including: ovarian stimulation, egg retrieval, insemination of eggs in culture tubes or dishes containing defined media and transfer of resulting embryos back to the uterus.

-The inability of a couple to achieve pregnancy through frequent natural intercourse after 6-12 months of trying.
-It can also be applied to the inability of the woman to carry a pregnancy to term.
+The inability to achieve pregnancy.
+It can also be applied to the inability to carry a pregnancy to term.

 Intracytoplasmic Sperm Injection (ICSI)

 The technique of injecting one sperm into the cytoplasm of the egg.
 It is used during IVF most commonly for treatment of male factor infertility.

 A procedure in which sperm is directly placed into the uterus through the cervix using a catheter.
 Most often used as a treatment for unexplained infertility and mild male factor.

 Visualization of reproductive organs using a fiberoptic scope inserted through a small abdominal incision at surgery.

 Days of the menstrual cycle after ovulation when progesterone is produced by the corpus luteum.

 A pituitary gonadotropic hormone which plays an essential role improving the development of sex cells (both eggs and sperm).
 A surge of LH causes final egg maturation and ovulation.